batublockdev/ZKERC20/README.md

 ## 🧑‍💻 Author

-Built by batublockdev — inspired by OpenZeppelin + zkSNARKs.
+Built by BATUBLOCKDEV — inspired by OpenZeppelin + zkSNARKs.